juthilo/run-jekyll-on-windows/README.md

     encoding: UTF-8

 **Note:** This will only change the encoding for one site.
 You'll need to continue to use the `chcp 65001` command for other sites (unless you add the setting to those, too).

+### Let Jekyll watch ###

+If you want to use Jekyll's auto-regeneration feature (`jekyll serve --watch` / `jekyll serve -w`), you need to have the Ruby gem *wdm* installed.

+You can:

+* Check the operating system and install the gem only if necessary (on Windows), if your site has a Gemfile.
+Add this to the Gemfile:

+        require 'rbconfig'
+        gem 'wdm', '~> 0.1.0' if RbConfig::CONFIG['target_os'] =~ /mswin|mingw/i

+* Install the gem manually, if your site doesn't have a Gemfile.
+Run this command:

+        gem install wdm